 All merit badge and Webelos pin programs have a 6 scout minimum; so, classes will not be set up until 6 paid reservations are received.
 Any Boy Scout badge or Webelos pin program outlined below is available on any day Laurel Caverns is open.
 Please send your prepayment, along with the reservation form at the link below to: Reservations – Laurel Caverns – Post Office Box 62 – Hopwood, PA 15445.
 Plan well ahead.
 You do not have a reservation until we have full payment in advance and you have a written confirmation.
 Phone: 724-438-3003 if you have any questions concerning the reservation form.

-Rappelling, Lower Caving, and Upper Caving Have Release Forms
+Rappelling, Lower Caving, and Upper Caving All Require Release Forms

 Also, please note that the release forms for Rappelling, Lower Caving, and Upper Caving must be signed by all participants; and for anyone under the age of 18 to participate in the activity, it must be signed by a parent or legal guardian as well.